easydatawarehousing/ferro/content/20_ferro.md

 - Separate content for screenreaders and javascript disabled browsers is needed
 - Coding errors may disable (parts of) the webapp.
 A good set of (integration)tests is useful
-- Somewhat higher browser memory usage to store the ROM
+- Somewhat higher browser memory usage to store the MOM
 - No support for older browsers

 __Is Ferro finished?__